Barn Burning: Themes

-Barn Burning by William Faulkner is considered one of his best works.
-In this short story, the writer traces traumatic events experienced by a young boy, Sartoris.
-It centers around his family and father, Abner, a poverty-stricken tenant farmer in the South.
-Because of Abner’s anger and resentment, Sarty is trapped between a feeling of loyalty to his family and his developing sense of justice.
+Barn Burning is considered one of William Faulkner’s best works.
+In this short story, he traces traumatic events experienced by a young boy, Sartoris.
+Barn Burning centers around his family and father Abner, a poverty-stricken tenant farmer in the South.
+Because of Abner’s anger and resentment, Sarty is trapped between the loyalty to his family and his developing sense of justice.

-This article explores two significant Barn Burning’s themes: loyalty and morality and resentment and race.
+This article explores four central Barn Burning’s themes: loyalty, morality, resentment, and racism.

 Loyalty and Morality

 In Barn Burning, Sartoris has to decide whether to stay loyal to his family and his father, Abner Snopes, or be faithful to his sense of justice and law.
-For Abner, family loyalty stands, and blood ties stand above everything.
-That’s why it seems like the entire family exists outside of society or, to say better, conflicts with the community and others.
-Everyone is perceived as an enemy.
+For Abner, family loyalty is paramount, and blood ties stand above everything.
+That’s why it the entire family is in conflict with the community they live in.
+Everyone who’s not family is perceived as an enemy.

-There are multiple occasions in which “blood” appears in the story, first, as an invisible connection that serves as bondage for the main character.
-Second, like blood in a literal sense.
-For instance, when Abner and his sons leave the court, Sartoris fights with a boy to defend his father.
+There are multiple occasions in which blood appears in the story: as an invisible connection that serves as bondage for the main character and as blood in a literal sense.
+For instance, when Abner and his sons leave the court, Sartoris fights with a boy who offended his father.
 The blood on his face serves as a symbol of Sarty’s loyalty.

-Throughout the story, Sarty’s sense of justice and morality develops, and it allows him to break free from his abusive father.
-As the climax for this theme in Barn Burning, Sartoris tells De Spain about the fire: he rejects Abner’s evil actions and runs into the wood at the end of the story.
-It’s peculiar that Sarty seems to have relationships only with his father.
-The rest of the family connections are very shallow.
-It contributes to his decision to betray them.
+Throughout the story, Sarty’s sense of justice and morality develops, which allows him to break free from his abusive father.
+As the climax for this theme in Barn Burning, Sartoris tells De Spain about the fire: this way, he rejects Abner’s evil actions.
+Him running into the wood at the end of the story also serves as a metaphor of freedom from his father.
+As for the rest of his family, the connections are very shallow, which contributes to his decision to betray them.

-In many ways, the two court proceedings and the two barns set on fire express justice and morality in Barn Burning.
+In many ways, the two court proceedings and the two barns set on fire serve as unifying symbols of justice and morality in Barn Burning.
 Every character tries to pursue justice as they see it.
-Mr. Harris wants to punish Abner for the damaged property.
-De Spain intends to get 20 bushels of corn for the rug, Abner wants to punish the wealthy people for being wealthy, and Sarty refuses to accept his father’s violence.
+Mr. Harris wants to punish Abner for the damaged property, De Spain intends to get 20 bushels of corn for the rug, Abner wants to punish the wealthy people for being wealthy, and Sarty wants his father to stop committing arson.

 Quotes about Loyalty and Morality